somesocks/uchain/README.md

    );

 ```

 Alias for Promisify

 Wraps around a task function and greates a promise generator,
 to make it easier to integrate task functions and promises.

 NOTE: uchain does not come bundled with a promise library,
 it expects Promise to already exists in the global namespace.

 NOTE: because uchain can 'return' multiple values through the next callback,
-ToPromise always resolves to an array of the results returned.
+Promisify always resolves to an array of the results returned.

 **Kind**: static constant of <code>[uchain](#uchain)</code>
 **Returns**: <code>function</code> - a function that generates a Promise when called